 DISEASE SYMPTOMS INCUBATIO N PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Shingles/ Chickenpox Slight fever, general feeling of illness, rash resembling water blister appearing after 3-4 days.
 Scabs appear later.
 2 to 3 weeks Exclude from school until chickenpox vesicles are dry and crusted.
 Contagious a few days before eruption and about six days after last crop of vesicles.
 May be in school if shingles covered.
 Virus spread directly from person through discharge from the nose and mouth, also by discharges from the skin and mucous membranes of infected persons.
 Readily communicable.
 One attack usually confers immunity.
 Children on immunosuppressive drugs at high risk.
 Cold Sores (Herpes Simplex) Vesicles usually on lips but may occur anywhere on skin or in mucous membranes.
 May be confused with Impetigo.
 2-12 days No restriction.
 May be communicable as long as seven weeks after lesion appears.
 Virus is transmitted by direct contact with infected persons, a majority of whom have inapparent infections.
-Common Cold 12 hours to 3 days than 100 degrees 2.
-Communicable 24 hours before Virus spread directly through coughing and sneezing and indirectly through articles fleshly soiled by discharge of infected person.
+Common Cold 12 hours to 3 days than 100 degrees Virus spread directly through coughing and sneezing and indirectly through articles fleshly soiled by discharge of infected person.
 Influenza Chills, body ache, headache, fever sore throat, followed by cough, runny nose and possibly stomach ache.
-24-72 hours Virus spread directly through coughing, sneezing and contact with nose or throat discharges of patient.
+24-72 hours Exclude from school until well, usually 2-7 days.
+Fever of more than 100 degrees for 24 hours.
+Use non-aspirin products to treat fever.
+Virus spread directly through coughing, sneezing and contact with nose or throat discharges of patient.
 Possibly airborne.
 Impetigo Blisters, pustules rapidly covered with honey-colored crust.
 May be confused with cold sores.
 Usually seen first near mouth or nose, can spread rapidly.
-1-6 days, occasionally longer healed.
-2. May return to school when treated with over-the-counter antibiotic ointment.
+1-6 days, occasionally longer Contagious until lesions are healed.
+May return to school when treated with over-the-counter antibiotic ointment.
 Bacteria spread by direct contact with sores, sometimes with contact from discharges from nose or throat of patient; airborne transmission also occurs.
 Usually caused by Streptococcus or Staphylococcus bacteria.
-Mononucleosis Fever, sore throat, swollen lymph glands (neck) weeks Restrict only according to doctor orders.
+Mononucleosis Fever, sore throat, swollen lymph glands (neck) Probably 2-6 weeks Restrict only according to doctor orders.
 Period of communicability unknown.
 Virus spread by saliva, kissing, sharing drinking glasses.
 Lice (Pediculosis) Infestation of the head hair or other hairy parts of the body or clothing with lice or nits.
 Scratching causes reddened rash-like area.
-Nits are tiny white eggs, stuck to hair usually close to scalp and neckline and/or behind ears. hatch in one week adequately treated.
-2. Nurse to check head when return to school.
-3. Advise exam of household contacts for nits and lice.
-4. When appropriate, school may Louse transmitted primarily by direct contact with infested person.
+Nits are tiny white eggs, stuck to hair usually close to scalp and neckline and/or behind ears.
+Louse transmitted primarily by direct contact with infested person.
 Lice can also be transmitted through combs, brushes, bedding, wearing apparel and upholstered furniture.
 Thorough cleaning and washing of clothing and bedding required to rid household of lice.